mysteryduck/github/README.md

 Congratulations!
 You have successfully created a new RStudio project.
 In the example below, the RStudio project is called `test`.
 A new directory, `test`, has been created inside the git folder on your desktop (this is now your
 working directory).
-Inside this directory are three files, including an RStudio
-project file (`test.Rproj`), a GitHub `README.md` file, and an invisible `.gitignore` file.
+Inside this directory are three files, including a GitHub `README.md` file (imported from your GitHub repository), an RStudio project file (`test.Rproj`), and an invisible `.gitignore` file (created by RStudio).

 Note the appearance of a new **Git** tab next to **Connections**.
 This is important.